bluefroguk1/empire-dump/content/Wiki/The Nations/Highguard/Highguard Look and Feel.md

 Chains of [[Loyalty]].jpg
 ### Priests
 Highborn priests usually dress in white or dark robes with decoration in a stark colour to stand out.
-A common element of Highborn priestly costume is a [https://en.wikipedia.org/wiki/Stole_(vestment) stole] - a band of cloth worn round the neck and shoulders that hangs down over the front of the body.
-Commonly these are decorated with a Chapter symbol, and a symbol important to the character's personal faith or [[Sect|sect]].
+A common element of Highborn priestly [[Costume|costume]] is a [https://en.wikipedia.org/wiki/Stole_(vestment) stole] - a band of cloth worn round the neck and shoulders that hangs down over the front of the body.
+Commonly these are decorated with a [[Chapter]] symbol, and a symbol important to the character's personal faith or [[Sect|sect]].
 Jared Pointing at Face.jpg
 Shattered Sermon.jpg
 Overjoyed Olyvar.jpg